Tourism-and-Culture/Tourism-and-Culture/README.md

 - **15.2 million foreign tourist arrivals** represented in the tourism dataset.
 - **₹326,867 crore tourism revenue** represented in the monthly tourism data.
 - **279 festival records** included in the cultural dataset.
-- Interactive analysis of booking behaviour, transport demand, weather effects, modal distribution, mobility access, and demand anomalies.
+- Interactive analysis of booking behaviour, traffic levels transport demand, weather effects, modal distribution, mobility access, and demand anomalies.

 > *Note:* Operational dashboard metrics may reflect the first 1,000 rows returned by a Supabase query.
 They should therefore be interpreted as the active dashboard analysis view rather than the total size of every underlying database table.